Leaf House. Sydney, Australia

 Year: 2007 – 2009

-Leaf House is building that celebrates the wild Australian landscape, allowing users to be inside and in-Nature at the same time.
+Leaf House is a building that celebrates the wild Australian landscape, allowing users to be inside and in-Nature at the same time.

 The design incorporates environmental principles including a passive heating/cooling system, low energy lighting, appliance and power systems, rainwater retention techniques and the use of site-sourced materials.
 It combines these with both high & low-tech material applications to produce a building that is harmonious, responsive and engages both occupants and the environment.